jonaswagner2826/DSC_Intro2MPCworkshop/README.md

 ### Simulation
 1. Open [matlab\mpc_Sim.mlx](matlab\mpc_Sim.mlx) and enter in the model matrices
+2. Implement an MPC controller by designing weight matrices.
+(Hint: use diag([w_1,w_2,w_3,w_4]); to create weight matrices)
+   - What does setting each weight mean?
+   - How might you prioritize minimizing the impact of a bump felt by an occupant?
-2. Test the open loop model simulation and observe the results
+3. Test the simulation and observe the results (save and share the plots)
    - Does the plot make sense?
 What does each subplot represent?
    - What is the impact of disturbances?
 What does that represent?
-3. Implement and tune a PD controller to improve the disturbance response
-   - How were the selected gains obtained?
-   - Did you use some design process or just tune using a rule of thumb and tune?
-4. Implement an MPC controller by designing weight matrices.
-(Hint: use diag([w_1,w_2,w_3,w_4]); to create weight matrices)
-   - What does setting each weight mean?

 ### Experimental
 1. Open [matlab\setup_as.m](matlab\setup_as.m) and enter selected MPC weight matrices from simulation